Wednesday, November 23, 2016

 5. Dominant mental quickness.

 So what would explain it?
-Well Valtteri Arstila wrote in his paper the following from (Berridge and Waterhouse, 2003
+Well, Valtteri Arstila wrote in his paper the following from (Berridge and Waterhouse, 2003

-“To begin with, the mechanism that could account for our experiences during the sudden life-threatening situations needs to fulfill at minimum the following requirements: the mechanism needs to become active in such situations, it needs to activate fast, and it must have wide-ranging effects.
+“To begin with, the mechanism that could account for our experiences during the sudden life-threatening situations needs to fulfill at a minimum the following requirements: the mechanism needs to become active in such situations, it needs to activate fast, and it must have wide-ranging effects.
 The neuronal mechanism that fulfills these requirements is the locus coeruleus norepinephrine system, the main source of the neurotransmitter norepinephrine.
 The first thing to note about it is that it is (in addition to other things) part of a fight-or-flight response that humans and other primates have been postulated to exhibit.
 This response is triggered by a perception of a fearful and threatening situation, not threatening situations per se, and hence it is likely to play a role in the situations under discussion.
-Second, the phasic response (brief and high levels of discharge) of locus coeruleus norepinephrine system to highly salient as well as task-relevant stimuli occurs with a short latency of 100–150 ms and actually precedes behavior (Aston-Jones et al., 1994, 1997).
-Thus such activation is in accord with the fact that many accidents, like car accidents, last only a few seconds during which the effects could occur.
-Finally, given that noradrenergic neurons originating from locus coeruleus project exceptionally widely in the brain, the entire cerebral cortex for instance receives input from it, and that norepinephrine is one of the main neurotransmitters, it is unsurprising that the effects of released norepinephrine can be dramatic and wide-ranging. ”
+Second, the phasic response (brief and high levels of discharge) of the locus coeruleus norepinephrine system to highly salient as well as task-relevant stimuli occurs with a short latency of 100–150 ms and actually precedes behavior (Aston-Jones et al., 1994, 1997).
+Thus, such activation is in accord with the fact that many accidents, like car accidents, last only a few seconds during which the effects could occur.
+Finally, given that noradrenergic neurons originating from locus coeruleus project exceptionally widely in the brain, the entire cerebral cortex, for instance, receives input from it, and that norepinephrine is one of the main neurotransmitters, it is unsurprising that the effects of released norepinephrine can be dramatic and wide-ranging. ”

 A series of perceptions slows time down for us.
-Yes this is perceived time and that is what most of thetime we deal with in our lives especially as we get older.
-But those special moments, those moments where time stands still, wereact fast, we think fast and we are superhuman..
-Well maybe it is just real magic and certainly the superpower I would want every day if I could have a superpower..
-The power to make time stand still. watch this video to see why :-)
+Yes, this is perceived time, and that is what most of thetime we deal with in our lives, especially as we get older.
+But those special moments, those moments where time stands still, we react fast, we think fast, and we are superhuman..
+Well, maybe it is just real magic and certainly the superpower I would want every day if I could have a superpower..
+The power to make time stand still.
+Watch this video to see why :-)